xgirma/angular-tour-of-heroes/README.md

-# Testing Angular Tour Of Heroes
+# :cat: :dog: Testing Angular Tour Of Heroes
 Exploring the process of the unit- and e2e-testing the Tour of Heroes application.
 Focusing on the connection between application progression and test development changes.